Perianal Fistula

 Clinical Features

-Anal fistulae usually present with either recurrent perianal abcesses, or intermittent or continuous discharge onto the perineum, including mucus, blood, pus, or faeces.
+Anal fistulae usually present with either recurrent perianal abcesses, or intermittent or continuous discharge per rectum, including mucus, blood, pus, or faeces.

 On examination, an external opening on the perineum may be seen; these can be fully open or covered in granulation tissue.
 A fibrous tract may be felt underneath the skin on digital rectal examination.